appdev-lessons/photogram-industrial-authorization/content.md

 ## Getting started

 There are no automated tests for this project.
-Instead you will create a fork of two repositories as you work through this lesson, and open pull requests to be submitted on Canvas.
+Instead you will create a fork the project repository, and open pull requests to be submitted on Canvas.

-Here is the first repository to fork and open a codespace on:
+Here is the repository to fork and open a codespace on:

 [github.com/appdev-projects/industrial-auth-1/fork](https://github.com/appdev-projects/industrial-auth-1/fork)

+The starting point code is a possible solution to the previous `photogram-industrial` project.
+In this solution, I built out the frontend much more than where we left off for the required (video) portion of that project.

-A potential target to compare your app to can be found here:
+A potential target to compare your work in this lesson to can be found here:

 [industrial-auth-1.matchthetarget.com](https://industrial-auth-1.matchthetarget.com/)